Agile Tradespace Exploration for Space Rendezvous Mission Design via Transformers: Methodology

 \subsection{ART for Efficient Pareto-Optimal Trajectory Generation}

 Since ART was originally developed for single-objective, single-constraint problems, several extensions are introduced to enable trajectory generation over a multi-objective solution space.
 Specifically, the dimensions of the RTG and CTG are generalized to accommodate arbitrary numbers of rewards and constraints, such that $\boldsymbol{r}_k \in \mathbb{R}^{n_r}$ and $\boldsymbol{c}_k \in \mathbb{Z}_{\geq 0}^{n_c}$ denote the vectorized RTG and CTG, respectively.
 To achieve generalization across flight times and environmental parameters, the approach proposed by Celestini et al.~\cite{celestini2025generalizable} is adopted.
 Dataset generation employs domain randomization over three elements: (i) boundary conditions, (ii) flight times, and (iii) observation parameters defining the system dynamics.
-In particular, flight time is controlled by a fixed step size $\Delta t$ together with a variable horizon length $N$, ensuring that the Transformer’s learned dynamics evolve under a consistent transition interval.
+The randomization domain directly determines the domain over which the model generalizes, as induced by the seen data during the training.
+In particular, flight time is controlled by a fixed step size $\Delta t$ together with a variable horizon length $N$, ensuring that the transformer’s learned dynamics evolve under a consistent transition interval.
 This formulation simplifies training and improves efficiency at inference by allowing variable-length trajectories to be stacked and autoregressively generated within a single forward pass (cf. Figure~\ref{fig:art_md_summary}).
 Specifically, variable-horizon trajectories $\boldsymbol{\tau}_{1:N}^{(1:B)}$ are organized into a tensor of shape $[B, N, D]$, where $N$ denotes the maximum horizon length in the batch.
 Shorter trajectories are padded to match the same length.
 At each step, the model autoregressively produces state–control input tokens, yielding $[B, D]$ outputs that are assembled into complete trajectories.